President and co-founder, Chinese medicine lecturer, clinical supervisor

 Programme leader for point location, practical teacher, clinical supervisor

 Michael is programme leader for point location, a regional support group tutor teacher and a clinical supervisor at the college.
 He worked as an accountant in commerce for 25 years before graduating from the college in 1998.
 He has completed the college's patents course and an advanced clinical training programme in acupuncture at Zhejiang college of TCM in China.
 He practises in Farnham, Surrey.
 Michael also teaches tai chi.

-Chinese medicine lecturer and clinical supervisor
+Chinese medicine lecturer and clinical supervisor and manager

 Rebecca has a BA(Hons) in eastern religions and literature from the university of Bristol.
 She spent four years teaching in Asia and Europe, before embarking on the acupuncture course at the college, graduating in 2001.
 She then studied, and worked alongside Giovanni Maciocia for several years.
 She is a teacher and clinical supervisor at the college.
 Rebecca practises in Oxford and is a steering committee member of ACT (acupuncture in childbirth team) Oxford.
 Having completed a post-graduate paediatric training with Julian Scott, Rebecca founded an acupuncture clinic in Oxford for the treatment of babies, children and adolescents.

 Chinese medicine lecturer

 Danny studied acupuncture and Chinese herbal medicine here at CICM, graduating in 1998.
 He has postgraduate diplomas in Chinese language, paediatric acupuncture, and academic studies.
 He has a special interest in teaching and using nutrition to support treatment.
 Danny currently practises in Cheltenham where he also teaches tai chi and qigong.